avocadolau/LanaEngine/README.md

 # LanaEngine

-About:
+# About:
 Lanna engine is a 3D Game Engine developed during the Game Engines classes.
 We are making to make an Engine that can be used to develop all kinds of games.

-Features:
+# Features:
-Components
+- Components
-FBX model loading
+- FBX model loading
-PNG texture loading
+- PNG texture loading

-Authors:
+# Authors:
 Laura Isidro @avocadolau
 Anna Metreveli @aNnAm2606

-How to use
-Entities
-To create an entity left click on the Hierarchy window and select an option.
-You can create either a blank entity or a primitive.
-(Disclaimer: empty entities do not include any component and they must be added as desired)

-Camera Control:
+# Camera Controls:
-WASD movements
+- WASD movements
-ALT + WASD for movement
+- ALT + WASD for movement
-ALT + right click to orbit an entity
+- ALT + right click to orbit an entity
-ALT + wheel to zoom in and out
+- ALT + wheel to zoom in and out
-ALT + Wheel hold to move without rotation
+- ALT + Wheel hold to move without rotation

-Installing:
+# Installing:
 In order to install the project you can

 git clone https://github.com/avocadolau/LannaEngine

-Dependencies:
+# Dependencies:
 Visual Studio 2019 or more
 Open the Scripts folder and then select your Visual Studio version at GenerateProjectsX.bat Create a Assets folder at the Editor folder

-Note: the project only supports Windows
+- Note: the project only supports Windows

 MIT License
 Copyright (c) 2022 avocadolau & aNnA2606